 Erected 2009 by Belpre Historical Society, The Ohio Historical Society.
 (Marker Number 7-16.)

 Location.
 40° 16.875′ N, 81° 52.565′ W. Marker is in Roscoe Village, Ohio, in Coshocton County.
 Marker is at the intersection of County Road 495 and State Route 16, on the right when traveling west on County Road 495.
-Touch for map.
-The marker is situated in front and to the left of the Roscoe Village Foundation building.
+The marker Touch for map.
 Marker is at or near this postal address: 600 North Whitewoman Street, Coshocton OH 43812, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.
 Underground Railroad agent Prior Foster, along with his brothers, Joseph and Levi, founded Woodstock Manual Labor Institute in 1846 in Woodstock Township, Lenawee County, Michigan.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
-This page has been viewed 2,698 times since then and 38 times this year.
+It was originally submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio.
+This page has been viewed 2,940 times since then and 180 times this year.
 Photos: 1, 2, 3, 4. submitted on September 27, 2010, by Jamie Abel of Westerville, Ohio. • Bill Pfingsten was the editor who published this page.